Tafara-N/alx-system_engineering-devops/0x0B-ssh/README.md

 Requirements:

-Your SSH client configuration must be configured to use the private key ~/.ssh/school Your SSH client configuration must be configured to refuse to authenticate using a password
+ -Your SSH client configuration must be configured to use the private key `~/.ssh/school`
+- Your SSH client configuration must be configured to refuse to authenticate using a password

 Example:

 ```